The Shadow Rising: Aiel Waste

 Rand uses a portal stone to transport Mat, Egwene, Moiraine, and the Aiel from the Stone of Tear to the Aiel Waste, and are met by Taardad and Shaido Aiel.

-Moiraine, Aviendha, Mat, and Rand enter the legendary, forbidden city of the waste, Rhuidean; where each enters a ter'angreal.
+Moiraine, Aviendha, Mat and Rand enter Rhuidean, the legendary forbidden city of the waste, where each enters a ter'angreal.

-While inside his ter'angreal, Rand relives portions of his paternal ancestors lives (before and after the Breaking), and discovers the Aiel were once pacifists serving the Aes Sedai.
-Adherence to pacifism still lives on in the Tinkers, while others known as the 'Jenn Aiel', transported a large collection of angreal, sa'angreal, and ter'angreal to Rhuidean.
-Rand emerges from the ter'angreal with dragon markings on both arms; proof that he is the Car'a'carn: the 'Chief of Chiefs' of the Aiel.
+While inside his ter'angreal, Rand relives portions of his paternal ancestors lives (before and after the Breaking) and discovers the Aiel were once pacifists serving the Aes Sedai.
+Adherence to pacifism still lives on in the Tinkers, while others known as the 'Jenn Aiel' transported a large collection of angreal, sa'angreal and ter'angreal to Rhuidean.
+Rand emerges from the ter'angreal with dragon markings on both arms; proof that he is the Car'a'carn, the 'Chief of Chiefs' of the Aiel.

-Mat enters his ter'angreal (similar to the one he previously entered in Tear) seeking more answers from the 'Aelfinn'.
-Instead, Mat encounters the Foxlike 'Eelfinn' who bargain for gifts versus answering questions.
+Mat enters his ter'angreal seeking more answers from the 'Aelfinn'.
+Instead, he encounters the foxlike 'Eelfinn' who bargain for gifts versus answering questions.
 Mat ignorantly requests several gifts from them: fluency in the Old Tongue, memories of his own ancestors, a spear called an ashandarei, and a medallion ter'angreal that protects against the One Power.
 Afterwards Rand finds Mat hanging from the Tree of Life (the price for the gifts he received).
-After revival by Rand, Mat dons a black scarf to hide the scars around his neck.
+After his revival by Rand, Mat dons a black scarf to hide the scars around his neck.

 Moiraine visits the three-hooped ter'angreal used by the Wise Ones, gaining limited knowledge of the future.

 The Wise Ones task Aviendha with teaching Rand the Aiel customs as they travel to Cold Rocks Hold.
-They are met en route by darkfriends and Forsaken disguised as merchants.
+They are met en route by Darkfriends and the Forsaken Lanfear and Asmodean disguised as merchants.
 After arrival at Al'cair Dal, both Rand al'Thor and Couladin of the Shaido Aiel claim to be the messiah 'He Who Comes With the Dawn'.
 To validate his claim, Rand reveals the secret history of the Aiel during the Age of Legends, but this incites an uproar among the Aiel.
-Rand prevents a riot by wielding The One Power and summons a rainstorm to the Aiel Waste.
-The Forsaken Asmodean uses the momentary in-fighting amongst the Aiel as cover to seek out the ter'angreal access keys to the Choedan Kal (the most powerful sa'angreal ever created).
+Rand prevents a riot by summoning a rainstorm to the Aiel Waste.
+Asmodean uses the momentary in-fighting amongst the Aiel as cover to seek out the ter'angreal access keys to the Choedan Kal (the most powerful sa'angreal ever created).

 Rand chases Asmodean to Rhuidean where both simultaneously grasp the access key.
 The sudden power surge enables Rand to sever Asmodean's link to the Dark One (which marks Asmodean as a traitor to the rest of the Forsaken).
-Asmodean begrudgingly relents to teach Rand how to channel the One Power after Lanfear coerces him by hobbling Asmodean's own access to the One Power.
-Rand returns to Al'cair Dal to find most of the Aiel now acknowledge him as the Car'a'carn.
+Asmodean begrudgingly relents to teach Rand how to channel the One Power after Lanfear hobbles Asmodean's own access to it.
+Rand returns to Al'cair Dal to find most of the Aiel acknowledging him as the Car'a'carn.